tramlinehq/docs/docs/api.md

 # 🧪 API

-Tramline currently exposes two API endpoints for fetch release information.
+Tramline currently exposes two API endpoints to fetch release information.

-You need your `Acccount ID` and `API Key` before you can make any requests.
+You need your `Account ID` and `API Key` before you can make any requests.
 To get these click on **Settings** in the dropdown on the top-right:

 ![](/img/org-settings.png)